eleven41/aws-lambda-copy-s3-objects/README.md

 On the source bucket, add a tag named "TargetBucket" and give it a value of the name of the target bucket.

+You can specify multiple buckets delimited by semicolons, e.g. `StagingBucket;DisasterRecoveryBucket;Etc`.

 ### Lambda Function

 1. Create a new Lambda function.